 As one of the world's preeminent management schools, MIT Sloan strives to prepare its students to be principled, innovative leaders in a rapidly changing world.
 In an increasingly competitive environment, MIT Sloan must continually listen to the marketplace, explore new directions, and use this knowledge to develop new products, services, and processes quickly and efficiently.
 To maintain its leadership, MIT Sloan continues to drive change and innovation in a number of areas:

 Action Learning: MIT Sloan's signature experiential learning model immerses more students in more of the world's under-resourced locales to translate knowledge into useful solutions.
 Action learning builds resilient, thoughtful leaders capable of solving unstructured problems across business functions.
-Global Entrepreneurship Lab, Sustainability Lab, China Lab, and India Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.
+Global Entrepreneurship Lab, Sustainable Business Lab, China Lab, and India Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.

 Center for Computational Research In Economics and Management Science

 Center for Information Systems Research

 Joint Program on the Science and Policy of Global Change